Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ![one dimensional array a](images/dim1Array.jpg)

-To declare an array, we must specify the type of the array’s elements and the number of elements.
+To declare an array, we must specify the type of the array's elements and the number of elements.
 For example, to declare that the array a has 10 elements of type `int`, we would write

 ```C
 int a[10];